 It is possible to digitally import audio data from audio CDs with most CD-ROM readers.
+Acoustica will import title and artist information if available as CD-TEXT.
+If no CD-TEXT is available, you can perform an internet look-up in the FreeDB data base.

 To import one or more audio tracks:

 - 1. Select Import Tracks from Audio CD... from the File menu.
-The CD Track Extraction dialog box appears. - 2.
-Choose the device that contains your source audio CD from the CD-ROM Device drop-down list. - 3.
-Select the track or the tracks you wish to import from the track list. - 4.
-Click the button labelled Extract.
+If the CD doesn't contain any CD-TEXT information, you will be asked if you want Acoustica to look for artist and title information in the FreeDB data base on the Internet.
+If you choose no, the CD Track Extraction dialog box appears immediately.
+If you choose yes, there might be several entries matching your CD.
+Please choose the correct album from the list and choose OK. - 2.
+If you have several CD-ROM devices installed, please make sure that the device that contains your source audio CD is selected in the CD-ROM Device drop-down list. - 3.
+Select the track or the tracks you wish to import from the track list.

+4. Click the button labelled Extract.